andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

   frameborder="0"
 ></iframe>

-Similar to the last permutation test, I have created a new column called 'missing_ratings' to indicate rating's missingness.
+Similar to the last permutation test, I have created a new column called `missing_ratings` to indicate rating's missingness.
 Once again, because the minutes column contains numerical values, and because of the plot above displaying the similar shapes, I am able to use absolute mean differnce as mt test statistic for this permutation test.

 <iframe
   src="assets/Minutes_MCAR.html"